pwintz/pwintz.github.io/_writing-tips/punctuation-in-equations.md

 # source: P.R.
 Halmos in "How to Write Mathematics", section 15, p.
 42-43.
 ---

-When writing mathematics, punctuation should be placed in equations at the points where punctuation would occur if the equation was converted to text.
+When writing mathematics, punctuation should be placed in equations at the points where punctuation would occur if the equation was converted to text, [as though spoken](/speaking-mathematics/).